nikolasb/Payday-2-Experience-Calculator/README.md

 # How To Use

 To use the program, first download it.
 This should place a zipped version of the folder within your Downloads folder or similarly-named folder.
 Unzip the downloaded folder.
 Open your command-line interface.
 Navigate to the folder payday-2-experience-calculator directory.
-Run the following command followed by the level your profile currently is.
-(As an example, the number 78 was entered.)
+Run the following command:

-	java Payday2ExperienceCalculator 78
+	java Payday2ExperienceCalculator

-The output will look like the following:
+You will then be prmopted to enter a number representing your level.
+Doing so provides you with the amount of experience needed to reach level one hundred.
+The following is an example of the output in which the number seventy-eight is entered:

 	Required Experience: 15,483,215
 	You have 33.65% of the required 23,336,413 experience.

+Entering "exit" will close the application.

 # Authors